libitx/txforge/README.md

   .buld()
   .sign({ keyPair })

-// OK, once broadcasted we can spend both inputs in the same transaction const forge2 = new Forge({
+// OK, once broadcast we can spend both inputs in the same transaction const forge2 = new Forge({
   inputs: [
     Cast.unlockingScript(P2MS, utxo1),